johnrnelson/api-puppy/APIServer/README.md

 # API Server
-This provides the API and it's HTML UI for the debug helper.
+This provides the API functions and it's HTML UI for the debug helper.

-Use `APIServer/debug/API_HELP.json` file to edit the list of services for the HTML client.

-Use PM2 or something like that on a production server. :-)

-`ServiceLogger` and `ServiceManager` are the important files here.
+ServiceLogger just addes JSON to a flat file.

+ServiceManager ties in all the services using JSON.